Tear Jerker: Frasier

 - "Something Borrowed, Someone Blue": Even Frasier himself said "It just breaks my heart!"
 The scene where Niles and Daphne dance together, to the song "They Can't Take That Away from Me", aware that their chance to be together is slipping away forever...

 - In "Room Full of Heroes," Frasier hosts a costume party where everyone's supposed to dress as their own personal heroes.
 Niles comes as Martin, which at first is incredibly heartwarming.
 But as the night goes on, Niles takes the role farther and farther, sinking into it more and more, until in a moment of passion, he declares both his "sons" complete disappointments and utter failures.
-It's sad enough that, deep down, Niles thinks that's his father's real opinion, but the saddest thing of all is Martin's face on the verge of tears as he looks at Niles and says, so quietly, "You will not put those words in my mouth."
+It's sad enough that, deep down, Niles thinks that's his father's real opinion, but the saddest thing of all is Martin's face on the verge of tears as he looks at Niles and says angrily, "You stop right there!
+You will not put these words in my mouth.
+I was always proud of you boys, and I will not be portrayed as some drunken, judgmental jackass!"

 - And the previous scene, talking about Hester.